Inusette/Identifying-depression/README.md

 Some of the trustworthy data is already available: the data from English depression forums was collected by Pennebaker et al.(2008).
 However, that dataset only contains about 400 blog posts, which might not be enough for machine learning purposes.
-Therefore, I'm still looking for other sources - so far, I'm collecting posts from the subreddit (Reddit is a social news aggregation, web content rating, and discussion website) devoted to depression.
+Therefore, I'm still looking for other sources - so far, I'm collecting posts from the subreddsubredditit (Reddit is a social news aggregation, web content rating, and discussion website) devoted to depression.
 Reddit data might not be as reliable, because often people there self-diagnose themselves, but most of the posts still convey a strong negative emotion.